MerosCrypto/Meros/docs/Protocol/Merit.md

 Merit is a blockchain used to:

-- Archive the Consensus DAG, providing a complete overview.
+- Archive Consensus, providing a complete overview, which then provides nodes with a complete overview of the Lattice.
 - Distribute Merit.
 - Mint new Meros.